terascope/kafka-assets/docs/asset/operations/kafka_sender.md

 ### Using rdkafka_options for advanced configuration

-You can use `rdkafka_options` to pass [librdkafka configuration options](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) directly to the underlying Kafka client.
+You can use `rdkafka_options` on the API to pass [librdkafka configuration options](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) directly to the underlying Kafka client.
+These settings have the highest priority and will override other configuration settings.
+See [Configuration Hierarchy](../../packages/terafoundation_kafka_connector/overview.md#configuration-hierarchy) for more details.

 Example job with rdkafka_options